convox/rack/Development.md

 ...
 ```

-## Laptop Rack Docker VM
+## Local Rack Docker VM

-A laptop Rack is started with `convox start` which requires a working Docker environment.
+A local Rack is started with `convox start` which requires a working Docker environment.
 To setup a Docker environment, see the [Docker Machine](https://docs.docker.com/machine/) docs.
 You can then run the project:

 ```
 $ docker-machine start default